meezos/TwitterEventtus/README.md

 Update:

 With respect to the issue noted in the ListOnLineFollowersActivity section, regarding functionality that was documented but not yet unimplemented, this issue has been clarified.
-See the reply from Twitter Staff in the provided link.
+See the reply from Twitter Staff here https://twittercommunity.com/t/what-does-getsessionmap-do/76361/2 (I had to ask again but with a better looking question).
 The answer, was that Twitter does not have this functionality.
 And if one needs it, then it must be implemented using a custom backend.
 The text in the javadocs has yet to be enriched to avoid confusion.
 I have updated the project with a simple backend.